ebuchman/blog/content/posts/ethical-investing.md

 ETFs](https://www.blackrock.com/ca/investors/en/products/307298/ishares-esg-aware-msci-canada-index-etf-fund)
 are dominated by Canadian financial institutions (Canada's big banks).
 Modern finance, in many respects, is fundamentally unsound and unsustainable.
-Financial institutions are complicit in a ongoing, massive wealth transfer from the middle and lower classes to the upper class.
+Financial institutions are complicit in an ongoing, massive wealth transfer from the middle and lower classes to the upper class.
 Yes, this is more true in the US than elsewhere, and yes, the stability of Canadian banks is the envy of many nations.
-But no matter how many trees they plant or stakeholders they consult, at the scale they operate (ie. nationally or internationally, with billions of dollars), their business models are fundamentally exploitative.
+But in the game they're playing, at the scale they operate, their business models are fundamentally exploitative.

 For years, my grandfather, a chartered accountant who worked until he passed away at 89, tried to convince me to buy Canadian bank stocks.